-The MTR-RP generalizes the NP-hard TnR routing problem and therefore constitutes an NPhard optimization problem by itself (see Boysen et al. [2018]).
-Since even small instances cannot be solved exactly, we propose a tailored solution approach, denoted as MTR heuristic, that is based on a GVNS framework (see Mladenović and Hansen [1997]; Hansen and Mladenović [2001]).
-VNS formulations have been used successfully for many variants of routing problems (e.g., Kovacs et al. [2014]; Henke et al. [2015]; Ostermeier et al. [2020]) as they provide a high degree of flexibility and can be tailored to the given problem specifics.
-The key benefit of GVNS for this application (compared to the local search previously used for TnR, e.g., in Boysen et al. [2018] and Ostermeier et al. [2021]) is that complete neighborhoods are evaluated in a defined order.
-This is necessary for finding improvements as the objective function is sensitive to small changes in the truck route, which can lead to long waiting times or delays.
-Furthermore, defining an order of assessed neighborhoods enables us to incorporate problem-specific knowledge, such as truck distance as a key cost driver [Ostermeier et al., 2021].
-An overview of our solution framework is shown in Figure 5.
+Pia & Filippi, 2006) as they provide a high degree of flexibility and can be tailored to the given problem specifics.
+The key benefit of GVNS for this application (compared to local search approaches previously used for TnR, see Boysen et al., 2018 and Ostermeier et al., 2021) is that complete neighborhoods are evaluated in a defined order.
+This is necessary for finding improvements as the objective function is sensitive to small changes in the truck route.
+The robot scheduling depends on the available truck stops and therefore changing a single stop may have a significant impact on overall costs.
+Evaluating all possibilities for a certain change operation consequently ensures the best option is found.
+Furthermore, defining an order of assessed neighborhoods enables us to incorporate problem-specific knowledge, such as truck distance as a key cost driver (Ostermeier et al., 2021).
+An overview of our solution framework is shown in Fig. 5.

 We generate an initial truck tour with one of two possible start procedures, depending on the given problem instance (see Section 5.1).
 This truck tour is then evaluated and complemented to a full solution by finding the optimal robot schedule using an MIP (see Section 5.2).
 Next, a GVNS is used to improve truck tours with respect to depots visited, drop-off locations and direct truck deliveries (see Section 5.3).
-It consists of a shaking step and a subsequent Variable Neighborhood
+It consists of a shaking step and a subsequent Variable Neighborhood Descent (VND).
+Within the GVNS, tours are again assessed by the robot scheduling MIP from Section 5.2.